Broad Street

 How Life Works Here

 Broad Street is located in Birmingham.
 Crime is a significant concern, with 1232 incidents recorded in 12 months — well above the national average.
 Violence and sexual offences dominates reports.
 689 violent offences were recorded (56% of total).
 This level of crime reflects a high-footfall transit area rather than a typical residential street.
 Daily amenities are excellent, with 6 facilities within walking distance, including atm (1), bank (1), and bar (1).
+The closest is NatWest (atm, 11m).
 Public transport is accessible, with rail stops within reach.
 The nearest is about 27m away.
 The median property price is £244,950, though prices have fallen 55% over five years.
 Based on 496 transactions recorded since 2014.
 The market is highly active with frequent sales.
 The local area has a moderate population, with a significant social housing presence.
 There are 10 schools within 2 km, 8 rated Good or Outstanding by Ofsted.
 Both primary and secondary options are available locally.
 However, high crime rates and a dense urban environment significantly undermine family suitability despite the school provision.
-The profile suggests appeal to both young professionals and first-time buyers.
+This street may particularly suit young professionals.
 Some market indicators point to a cooling trend.
-Overall, this street scores 52 out of 100 for liveability, placing it in the top 2% within its district.
+Overall, this street scores 53 out of 100 for liveability, placing it in the top 5% within its district.
 Note that the composite score masks a serious safety concern that may outweigh other strengths for many residents.

 Nearby Services (5 km)